aldajo92/Udacity_SDC_Advanced_Lane_Lines/README.md

 ## Final pipeline ##
 The final pipeline is created in [`final_implementation.py`](./final_implementation.py) file.
-There, each step was wrapped and improved in a function inside a class named LanesProcessing, encapsulating and improving the implementations made before.
+There, each step was wrapped and improved in a function inside a class named `LanesProcessing`, encapsulating and improving the implementations made before.
 Each step was assigned in a function in the mentioned class, and tested with the [`final_implementation.ipynb`](./final_implementation.ipynb) notebook.
 The final result, using a frame of the project video is:

 ![](results/final_result_comparative.png)